 “Could you see yourself becoming more involved with our work?”

 “Would you like to know more about how you can help?

 As a result, our clients are saving so much time by finding out quickly which donors are interested, and which ones are not.

 Capital campaign trend takeaway: It’s easy to find your most passionate supporters by asking a few direct questions.

-In this environment where donors are feeling wealthy, and nonprofits are directly discussing their needs with donors, good things can happen quickly.
+In an environment where you have some donors who are feeling wealthy, you actually can move forward quickly.
+When nonprofits directly discuss their needs, opportunities and vision with donors, good things can happen quickly.

 For example, our campaign clients are seeing extraordinary results with one simple question:

 “Would this be a good time to discuss your support of our campaign?”